Combinatorial Rising Bandits: Proof of theorems

-\paragraph{Set up.} Fix a combinatorial rising bandit problem $\vec{\mu}$ with $K$ base arms and super arm set $\mathcal{S}$, and total time $T$.
-By Assumption~\ref{asu:additive}, the cumulative reward is invariant with respect to permutations of the order of pulling super arms, which means that a policy can be represented as the vector of number of pulling each super arm.
-That is, a policy $\pi$ can be represented as follows:
+\paragraph{Set up.} Since we consider additive reward function, the cumulative reward is invariant with respect to permutations of the order of selecting super arms, which means that a policy can be represented as the vector of number of pulling each super arm, that is, a policy $\pi$ can be represented as follows: